Games People Play (The Spinners song)

-"Games People Play", also known as 'They Just Can't Stop It' The (Games People Play)", is a song recorded by American R&B vocal group The Spinners.
-Released in 1975 from their Pick of the Litter album, featuring lead vocals by Bobby Smith, it was a crossover success, spending a week at number one on the US Hot Soul Singles chart and peaking at number five on the Billboard Hot 100.
+"Games People Play", also known as 'They Just Can't Stop It' The (Games People Play)", is a song recorded by the American R&B vocal group the Spinners.
+Released in 1975 from their Pick of the Litter album, featuring lead vocals by Bobby Smith, it was a crossover success, spending a week at number 1 on the US Hot Soul Singles chart and peaking at number 5 on the Billboard Hot 100.
 The song fared better on the US Cash Box Top 100, peaking at number 2.
 Recorded at Philadelphia's Sigma Sound Studios, the house band MFSB provided the backing.
 Female backing vocals on the song were performed by Carla L. Benson, Evette Benton, and Barbara Ingram, who together formed the studio backing vocal group Sweethearts of Sigma.
 The female lead vocal on the track is by Evette Benton.
 This song was an RIAA-certified million seller for the Spinners.